bar-gains/Aether/docs/ISSUES.md

 ### Notes on Current State

-- Express server setup is pending; no implementation yet.
+- Express server is implemented with middleware, health endpoint, and error handler.
-- This document will be updated as each subtask is completed.
+- Rate limiting warning resolved with `trust proxy` setting.
+- Testing and verification are next.

 ---